Become an Ambassador for Vestibular Awareness

 Hello.
 My name is Joni and I am diagnosed with Mal de Debarquement Syndrome and Vestibular Migraine.
 I have had dizziness problems over the past 11 years and just last year figured out what was causing my symptoms.
 I am finally on the path to wellness that I've been looking for!
 In my professional life, I am a pediatric physical therapist and provide vestibular rehabilitation to children with vestibular dysfunction due to a variety of diagnoses.
 I am excited to be a part of VeDA's mission to improve awareness and education of vestibular disorders!

 Danielle is a physical therapist who specializes in vestibular rehabilitation.
 She has been practicing for 9 years and has attended various continuing education seminars on dizziness/balance disorders.
 Danielle is employed at FYZICAL Therapy & Balance Centers, and she also teaches vestibular therapy at a local college for a physical therapist assistant program.
 Danielle is a member of VeDA’s Patient Education Committee, assisting in creating and providing educational materials to other professionals and the community..

 Diagnosis: Migraine Associated Vertigo (MAV)

 Hello, Good day to all.
-I'm Ismail Shaheem from Maldives.
-Today I am starting a new journey with VEDA to help and create awareness to vestibular patients around the Globe.
+I'm Ismail Shaheem from the Maldives.
+Today I am starting a new journey with VeDA to help and create awareness to vestibular patients around the Globe.
 I am a vestibular patient, in 1996 doctors diagnosed that I have left labyrinthine lesion.
-I always think how can I help and give support to those who in need, disabled patients around the world,due to this horrible disease.I'm very happy that even in age 45, I'm able to do normal thing in life, In Sha Allah.
+I always think how can I help and give support to those who in need, disabled patients around the world, due to this horrible disease.I'm very happy that even in age 45, I'm able to do normal thing in life, In Sha Allah.
 Wishes you all Happy days."